 Private Disability and ERISA (Employer Provided) Disability Claims Appeals

-If an insurance company denies your claim for long term disability benefits, you can appeal the decision.
-This is your right, and the insurer must allow you recourse to a full and fair review of a denied claim.
+If an insurance company denies your claim for long term disability benefits, you can file an appeal of the decision.
+This is your right.
+The insurer must allow you a full and fair review of a denied long term disability claim.

 What is an Appeal?

-The appeal is a formal request for a re-consideration of an unfavorable decision made by the insurer, such as a denial, reduction, or termination of benefits.
+The appeal is a formal request for to reconsider an adverse decision made by the insurer.
+This may include a denial, reduction, or termination of benefits.

-The process involved in a long term disability appeal depends upon the type of LTD policy your claim is under:
+After you receive a denial letter, the long term disability appeal process depends upon the type of policy your have:

-- You may have an employer-funded group disability plan, which falls under federal ERISA regulation;
+- You may have a group disability plan through your employer, which falls under federal ERISA regulation.

 - You may have a private or individual disability insurance policy which you bought yourself.
 Private LTD claims are regulated by state insurance laws.

-The laws regulating each type of disability insurance are very different.
+The laws governing each type of disability insurance are very different.

 Long Term Disability Appeal Under ERISA